Business analytics: defining this term

 Secondly, business analytics techniques can help companies and organizations be more efficient.
 With solid data, organizations can create better products.
 Better products mean meeting people’s needs in greater ways.

 CIO notes that business analysts often straddle the line between the IT and business worlds to help bridge the gaps and improve efficiency.
 Above all, business analytics helps organizations perform at a higher level.

 How do business analysts work with data?

 Business analysts begin with a strong question.
 A good research question sets you up to follow the Data Science Framework steps.
-For example, we tackle this in our FREE Business Analytics Preview course.

 Here are two research questions: